August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Here’s how individuals can celebrate:

-Show the QR code magic to your friends and family.
+- Share a surprise QR code: Show the magic of QR codes to your friends and family.
 Create a unique QR code with a surprising message, video, music, or photos.
 It could be anything you want to share.

 Inspiring transformation: QR codes across industries